atom-box/notes/elm-my-flashtalk.md

 #Elm

 ## Elm, from Wikipedia
-Elm is a domain-specific programming language for declaratively creating web browser-based graphical user interfaces.
+*"Elm is a domain-specific programming language for declaratively creating web browser-based graphical user interfaces.
 Elm is purely functional, and is developed with emphasis on usability, performance, and robustness.
 It advertises "no runtime exceptions in practice,"[4] made possible by the Elm compiler's static type checking.
 Typing discipline	Static, Strong, Inferred
 Influenced by:  Haskell, F#
-Influenced: Redux, Vue.js
+Influenced: Redux, Vue.js"*

 ## Compiled, Types
 Elm : Javascript